Me and My Broken Heart: Music video

 The song's accompanying music video, which runs for three minutes and sixteen seconds, was directed by Cameron Duddy, who is known for his work with Bruno Mars and OneRepublic.
 It was filmed in Los Angeles, with scenes at Azteca Boxing Club in Bell, California, and Malibu Pier in Malibu, California.
-The video was released on 27 March 2014 via the group's Vevo account on YouTube and shows Rixton (known as Suckers) playing a poker game with female con artists in a boxing club for a prize of $10,000 just before the police storm the club to arrest the con artists.
-Initially they appear to be conned as the con artists switched the money prize bag for a fake one filled with papers; but Roche, suspecting that something is up from the start, was able to snatch the real money bag from the con artists.
+The video was released on 27 March 2014 via the group's Vevo account on YouTube and shows Rixton (known as Chumps) playing a poker game with female con artists in a boxing club for a prize of $10,000 just before the police storm the club to arrest the con artists.
+Initially, they appear to be conned as the con artists switched the money prize bag for a fake one filled with papers; but Roche, suspecting that something is up from the start, was able to snatch the real money bag from the con artists.

 According to Christina Garibaldi, "[Rixton] takes fans on a wild ride filled with a sneaky con artist and a shady poker match, all while teaching a valuable lesson: Don't ever trust someone you just met with a bag full of $10,000 in cash."
 The band told MTV News, "This girl kind of sets us up, and we invest our own money in a poker game, and we get set up, ripped off.
 We wanted to make a Guy Ritchie-type film and get our acting heads on."

 There is an extended version of the video, which lasts for six minutes and twenty-one seconds.
 It has dialogue lines explaining the context behind the music video narrated by Roche.
-The extended version retains the original music video scenes but with some minor changes and contains additional scenes that occurs what happens before or during the music video.
+The extended version retains the original music video scenes but with some minor changes and contains additional scenes that show what happens before or during the music video.
 It is revealed that the police have prior knowledge about the con artists thanks to the protagonists.

+A lyrics video is also made that's more related to the song's title.
+It follows the first-person perspective of a young man who is desperately searching for a girlfriend.
+Some of the song's lyrics appear on certain objects that the young man holds throughout the video, such as a letter, a coffee cup, a burrito wrap, and a couple of Rixton posters.
+After getting rejected by four girls throughout the video, the young man goes to a bar, where he finds a fifth girl who finally accepts him.
+The video ends with the two flirting with each other before the screen goes black as soon as they lean in for a kiss.